Album cover illustration: the alchemy of sound and vision

 When the music speaks, I start sketching

-For me, the journey of creating album art always begins with the music.
-I listen to the artist’s work repeatedly, letting the melodies, lyrics, and emotions set the mood and guide my imagination.
-My favorite medium to kickstart a project has always been pen or pencil on paper.
-There’s something raw and immediate about sketching out ideas quickly, combining thoughts and visuals as they come to me.
-While the final album cover illustration will be fully digital, these preliminary analog sketches remain the soul of my process.
+For me, the journey of creating a new album cover illustration always begins with the music.
+I listen to the artist’s work on repeat, letting melodies, lyrics, and emotions set the tone and guide my imagination.
+My go-to starting point has always been pencil or pen on paper.
+There’s something raw and intuitive about capturing ideas as they come, without overthinking.
+While the final artwork is fully digital, these analog sketches remain the soul of my process.

-But over the years, my process has evolved.
-With advances in tools and software, I’ve started exploring new ways to generate more ideas within tight deadlines.
-Lately, I’ve been experimenting with AI and collage, mixing and matching AI-generated results with my own sketches and photographs.
-These AI outputs aren’t finished pieces for me, they’re drafts, fragments that I reshape and refine within my own visual language.
-Once I have a clearer idea, I move to tools like Cinema 4D, Photoshop, and After Effects to bring the vision to life.
+That said, my workflow has evolved over time.
+With the rise of new tools and tighter timelines, I’ve embraced a more hybrid approach.
+Lately, I’ve been exploring AI and collage.
+This is blending some AI generated fragments with my own sketches and photographs.
+For me, these AI outputs are never treated as final pieces; they’re just jumping-off points that I reshape and refine through my own visual language.
+Once the concept is clear, I move on to tools like Cinema 4D, Photoshop, and maybe After Effects to fully bring the vision to life.

 Collaboration makes magic

 One of the most memorable collabs in my career was with the electronic music duo Forester.
-Their first album-cover illustrations set the visual tone for their brand, and it was a thrilling challenge to capture their sound in single images that together contributed to building a cohesive visual identity.
+Their first album cover illustrations set the visual tone for their brand, and it was a thrilling challenge to capture their sound in single images that together contributed to build a cohesive visual identity.

 These moments remind me that collaboration isn’t just about meeting expectations.
 It’s also about finding ways to enhance and extend the creative process, making it more interesting and delivering results that resonate.